-below are some examples of our sold stock and if you are particularly looking for something similar to below please email or call us as we can add you onto our wanted list and try to find something similar.
+Below are a few examples of our sold stock.
+If you are particularly looking for something similar in style please email or call us as we have new stock arriving daily

-Fine Figured Mahogany Antique Victorian Cheval Mirror of Lovely Small Proportions and is a real eye catching piece.
+This fine figured Mahogany antique Victorian Cheval Mirror is of lovely small proportions and is a real eye catching piece.
 It has a tilting mirror with a beautiful flamed mahogany figured frame and elegant scrolled upright supports with quality turnings.

-Dating from around 1870 this huge empire, figured walnut, French antique cheval mirror is a rare find indeed with its very grand proportions.
+This is a Huge empire, figured walnut, French antique cheval mirror, a rare find indeed with its very grand proportions.
 It has a triangular moulded cornice above a beautifully figured frieze and magnificent turned upright supports.
 The antique mirror is supported by a chunky turned cross stretcher and four splayed legs with lion paw feet and castors.
 It is a statement piece and would prove to be a focal point in any room, the perfect shop window display feature or the ideal bridal shop mirror!

-Dating from around 1835 this William IV antique cheval mirror is superbly constructed from quality flamed mahogany.
+Dating from around 1835, this William IV cheval mirror is superbly constructed in a quality flamed mahogany.
 It has a central tilting mirror with a beautiful bevelled flamed mahogany frame having the original back boards along with the original glass mirror with character foxing.
 The mirror is supported by beautifully figured columns which have delightfully carved scrolled decorations both at the top and base.
 The flamed mahogany base has a moulded lower edge and four scrolled feet with castors.

-Dating from around 1900 in the Victorian period this magnificent antique mahogany full length cheval mirror is in the Sheraton design.
+This is a later example of an Edwardian period in the Sheraton design.
 It is constructed from inlaid mahogany having a decorative rope twist inlaid banding around the edge.
 The large tilting shield shaped mirror has a bevelled edge and is supported by shaped brackets topped with beautifully turned finials.
 It stands on splayed legs with brass castors and also has a lovely carved rose motif at the hip.